 Contact A Houston Expert Boating While Intoxicated (BWI) Attorney Today

 Getting charged with Boating While Intoxicated (BWI) can quickly turn an enjoyable day into a nightmare but an experienced DWI/BWI attorney can help get you the best possible result and protect your Texas driving privileges.
 If you have been charged with BWI anywhere in the Greater Houston Area, attorney Jose Ceja is an excellent choice.
+He is a former prosecutor and is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
 Contact us today to schedule a free consultation.